engage

 Listen

-After informing, recruiting, connecting, and asking, don’t forget to listen.
-Take criticism, suggestions, or complaints from your community seriously, and thank those who praise your services.
-Listening to your users is how you learn what they want to see more of, less of, how you’re doing well, and how you can do better.
-Your online users can help your brand and your staff in many ways; if you’re not listening, you can’t reap the benefits of an online community and your community’s engagement.
+After informing, recruiting, connecting and asking, don’t forget to listen.
+Take criticism, suggestions or complaints from your community seriously and be sure to thank those who praise your services.
+Listening to your users is how you learn what they want to see more of, less of, how you’re doing well and how you can do better.
+Your online users can help your brand and your staff in so many ways; if you’re not listening you can’t reap the benefits of an online community and your community’s engagement.

 -Written by Lily Tillman